jrobsontull/modify-pdf/docs/index.md

 ### Merge files

 A list of files can be merged to produce a single `PDFDocument` with the asynchronous `mergeFiles()` function.
 This is useful for merging PDF documents provided from a HTML input.
+The function returns null if the array of files is empty.
 An example React component is shown below.

 _Parameters:_